super3/PyTrack/README.md

 -------
 * Classes - Contains all the classes for the project, as well as a config module.
 * viewer.py - Used to display annotated results.
 Navigate with the arrow keys.
-* process.py - Used to quicky process image data, saving results to file.
+* process.py - Used to quickly process image data, saving results to file.

-Pre-Setup
+Dependencies and Pre-Setup
 -------
 **You must have [PyGame](http://pygame.org/) and [NumPy](http://numpy.scipy.org/) installed.** Developed in Python 3.2 (previous versions of Python may work if you're lucky).

 PyTrack accepts a folder of image frames from a video.
 I suggest you use [IrfanView](http://www.irfanview.com/) or another tool to extract your images.
-These files can be in any sequential format, but must be the same pixel dimetions.
+These files can be in any sequential format, but must be the same pixel dimensions.
 PyTrack will accept any image formats accepted by PyGames's
-[image module](http://www.pygame.org/docs/ref/image.html) (these include: JPG, PNG, GIF (non animated), BMP, PCX, TGA (uncompressed), TIF, LBM, PBM, PBM, PGM, PPM, and XPM).
+[image modulee](http://www.pygame.org/docs/ref/image.html) (these include: JPG, PNG, GIF (non animated), BMP, PCX, TGA (uncompressed), TIF, LBM, PBM, PBM, PGM, PPM, and XPM).

 If you want to get PyTrack up and running right away, [download this sample image set](https://github.com/downloads/super3/PyTrack/SampleAnt.zip).
 Extract `ant_maze` into root PyTrack directory.
 You should be able to run `viewer.py` or `process.py` now.
 See setup below for more detailed instructions.

 Setup
 -------